ChristopherLawn/work-day-scheduler/README.md

-# JavaScript Code Quiz
+# Work Day Scheduler

 ## Purpose
-A simple, easy-to-use daily task scheduler that color-codes each hour to let the user know which tasks are overdue and which tasks are coming up!
+A simple, easy-to-use daily task scheduler!
+It conveniently shows the user the current day and time and color-codes each hour to let the user know which tasks are overdue and which tasks are coming up!

 ## Built With
 * HTML